CGC sinking like the Titanic

 Re: CGC sinking like the Titanic

-On the CGC board, some got slabs back in the old pre-debacle cases upon request.
-For example, some got the recent DC Rebirth comics back in the old slab.
-You may call CGC to see if you can get your current submissions in the old slabs.nycjadie wrote:I'm concerned about these issues.
+nycjadie wrote:I'm concerned about these issues.
 I have 6 invoices with CGC right now.
 1 was received on 4/19 and is still scheduled for grading.
-The other was received on 5/9, and is now graded
+The other was received on 5/9, and is now graded :o

 I'm not submitting any additional until things are worked through.
 I might even wait until they get a new case altogether.